 Eiko's personal Moogle turns out to be Maduin.

-The Knights of Pluto's talents become this when you have to send them out on different assignments when Kuja attacks Alexandria.note The two super-sleuths are sent to gather information, the artillerymen and winner of the cannonball race get to ready the cannons, and the one who can name all the girls is paired with the one who knows the town layout to evacuate the citizens.
+The talents of the Knights of Pluto become this when you have to send them out on different assignments when Kuja attacks Alexandria.note The two super-sleuths are sent to gather information, the artillerymen and winner of the cannonball race get to ready the cannons, and the one who can name all the girls in town is paired with the one who knows the city layout to evacuate the citizens.